A Water-Based Lunar Architecture

 Multipurpose mobility will allow us to explore the Moon's extreme surface terrain, discover useful resources like water, build roads and landing pads, assemble habitats, offload cargo from landers and accomplish groundbreaking NASA science.
 All sizes and capabilities are needed — from tiny, short-distance helpers to vehicles capable of transporting hundreds of pounds across (or over) hundreds of miles in the dark lunar night.

-Render of lunar terrain vehicle on the Moon
+Render of lunar mobility vehicle on the Moon

 Power